janicicpredrag/gclc/README.md

 ## Executables

 Pre-built executables (both the command line version and the version with graphical user interface, both for Windows and for Linux) are available in the folder 'executable'.
-Running these executables may require installing some libraries (for instance, by `sudo apt-get install qt5-default` on linux).
+Running these executables may require installing some libraries (as `qt6`).

 You can download latest executables (without code) from [Github Release page](https://github.com/janicicpredrag/gclc/releases).